the-curtin-egg/the-curtin-egg.github.io/index.md

-# Welcome to The Curtin Egg Research Group
+# Welcome to The Curtin EGG Research Group

-We are a geospatial environmental and ecological focused research group headed by Todd Robinson and Lewis Trotter at Curtin University.
+Welcome to the Environmental Geospatial Group (EGG) website.
+We are an new geospatial environmental and ecological focused research group headed by Todd Robinson and Lewis Trotter at Curtin University.

 Visit our projects at...